calvan-liang/calvan-liang.github.io/projects/fireescape.md

 labels:
   - Java
   - Eclipse
 summary: A game where the player is a fire sprite, which has an objective to reach the fire exit.
 There are aggressive bubbles blocking the path to the fire exit.
-They threatens to put the fire spirte out.
+They threaten to put the fire sprite out.
 There are three levels.
 ---

 <img class="ui medium right floated rounded image" src="../images/FireEscape_pic2.png">